 - Antisocial Behaviour, Violence and Disorder

 - Acquisitive Crime

-- Protecting People at Risk of Harm
+- Protecting Vulnerable People

 - Road Safety and Road Crime

 - Serious Organised Crime

 - Counter Terrorism and Domestic Extremism

 OPERATION OF THE LICENSING (SCOTLAND) ACT 2005

 The North East Division Licensing Team is located across the division in Aberdeen, Inverurie, Elgin and Stonehaven.
 All staff have a division wide remit and a working knowledge of all the areas covered.